silvicazu/Tecnical-Test/README.md

 1. You must create a CI pipeline and run it in every merge request, run the pytests and upload the junit xml report as an artifact.
 1. From master branch, create a TAG called **release/1.0.0**
 1. Create a CD pipeline to build a docker image from the release tags, upload it to a container registry (you can use the free gitlab or docker hub service), and deploy it to the local Kubernetes cluster.
-1. A document describing the CI/CD workflow.
+1. A document describing the CI/CD workflow with screenshots of the diferent results.

 ## Observations
 * You must add the terraform project to the git repository.